1v3ry/WaitingForEd2.0_map/README.md

 The map will be available on a subdomain of http://www.snowden-support.com/.

-The CREATE(s) of the mySQL (5.5) database(s) will be posted here for orientation once the database exists.
+The CREATE(s) of the mySQL (5.5) table(s) will be posted here for orientation once the database exists.